Kobe Bryant: Back on top (2007–2010)

 On April 2, 2010, Bryant signed a three-year contract extension worth $87 million.
-Bryant finished the regular season missing four of the final five games, due to injuries to his knee and finger.
-Bryant suffered multiple injuries throughout the season and as a result, missed nine games.
-The Lakers began the playoffs as the number one seed in the Western Conference against the Oklahoma City Thunder, eventually defeating them in six games.
+He finished the regular season missing four of the final five games, due to injuries to his knee and finger.
+Bryant suffered multiple injuries throughout the season and missed nine games as a result.
+The Lakers began the playoffs as the No. 1-seed in the Western Conference against the Oklahoma City Thunder, eventually defeating them in six games.
 The Lakers swept the Utah Jazz in the second round and advanced to the Western Conference Finals, where they faced the Phoenix Suns.
 In Game 2, Bryant finished the game with 13 assists, setting a new playoff career-high; it was the most assists by a Laker in the playoffs since Magic Johnson had 13 in 1996.
 The Lakers went on to win the series in six games capturing the Western Conference Championship and advancing to the NBA Finals for a third straight season.
-In a rematch against the 2008 Champion Boston Celtics, Bryant, despite shooting 6 for 24 from the field, led the Lakers back from a 13-point third-quarter deficit in Game 7 to win the championship; he scored 10 of his game-high 23 points in the fourth quarter and finished the game with 15 rebounds.
+In a rematch against the 2008 Champion Boston Celtics, Bryant, despite shooting 6-for-24 from the field, led the Lakers back from a 13-point third-quarter deficit in Game 7 to win the championship; he scored 10 of his game-high 23 points in the fourth quarter and finished the game with 15 rebounds, tying an NBA Finals record shared by Sam Jones and Tom Gola for rebounds by a shooting guard.
 Bryant won his fifth championship and earned his second consecutive NBA Finals MVP award.
-This marked the first time the Lakers won a Game 7 against the Boston Celtics in the NBA Finals.
+This marked the first time the Lakers won a Game 7 against the Celtics in the NBA Finals.
 Bryant said that this was the most satisfying of all of his five championships.